Michaelangel007/buddhabrot/README.md

 With Mandelbrot:

-If the current depth == max depth, then point doesn't escape and we _don't_ plot it -- we simple leave the background "as is."
-However, if current depth < max depth then the point P escapes and we plot point P with some false color based on the current depth and move on to processing the next point.
-Each point updates one and only one pixel in the output bitmap.
-Trivial to parallelize and nice and fast.
-The only "hard" part is is determining a "nice" color ramp you pick for pixel = [ 0 .. depth-1 ] which is what determines all those cool fractals.
-End of the Mandelbrot story.
+If the current depth == max depth, then the original point doesn't escape and we _don't_ plot it -- we simple leave the background "as is."
+However, if the current depth < max depth then the point P does "escape" and we plot a pixel with some false color based on the current depth and move on to processing the next point.
+Each complex point updates one and only one pixel in the output bitmap.
+This is trivial to parallelize and is nice and fast.
+The only "hard" part is is determining a "nice" color ramp you pick for pixel = [ 0 .. depth-1 ] which is what determines all those cool fractals. :-) End of the Mandelbrot story unless you were a [FracInt]( http://www.fractint.org/) user back in [the day.](https://en.wikipedia.org/wiki/Fractint)

 With Buddhabrot: